vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/scale/scale.md

    1. Make sure that OpenStack client [is installed](/en/tools-for-using-services/cli/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/tools-for-using-services/cli/openstack-cli#3_complete_authentication) to the project.

-   1. Get ready to [work with Terraform](/en/tools-for-using-services/terraform/quick-start), if this has not already been done.
+   1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.

    1. [Make sure](../manage-cluster#start_cluster_ffb49399) that cluster needed is running.